mcohen01/node-quickbooks/README.md

 <a name="getReports" />
 #### getReports(id, callback)

-Retrieves the Reports from Quickbooks
+Retrieves the Reports from QuickBooks

 __Arguments__